 General education is an integral part of the development of the provider of patient care services.
-The content is designed to assist in the development of communication understanding that patients have different backgrounds and needs, scientific inquiry, critical thinking and judgment skills required to perform the responsibilities of a LXMO.
+The content is designed to assist in the development of communication, human diversity, scientific inquiry, critical thinking and judgment skills required to perform the responsibilities of a LXMO.
 Knowledge gained from general education serves to enhance the content and application of the LXMO curriculum.